CatalinaC16/CatalinaC16/README.md

 - 👋 Hi, I’m @CatalinaC16
 - 🌱 This is my portofolio
-- 🎓 I am pursuing bachelor degree in Computer Science.
+- 🎓 I am pursuing a bachelor degree in Computer Science.

 <!---
 CatalinaC16/CatalinaC16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.